iShape-Swift/iShapeTriangulation/README.md

 💡 Supports plain and Delaunay triangulation

-💡 Break into convex polygons
+💡 Supports breaking into convex polygons

 💡 Same points is not restricted